Demo and Testing

 You can also use this URL to test your playlists as you work with TelemetryTV in the future.
 Please note, this method is not recommended for long-term use.

-Deploying your First Device
+Deploying your First Digital Signage Player

-Once you've decided to adopt TelemetryTV and wish to deploy it on TV's through out your organization, you'll need to acquire hardware to deploy it on.
+Once you've decided to adopt TelemetryTV and wish to deploy it on TV's through out your organization, you'll need to acquire digital signage hardware to deploy it on.
 Specifically what hardware you should acquire will depend on the platform you decide to use for deployment.
 TelemetryTV supports several hardware platforms.
 There are tradeoffs associated with each platform and which one is appropriate for you depends on your particular environment.
 Check out our list of recommended devices here.

 Automatic Provisioning vs Pairing